regclient/regclient/README.md

 - Ability to postpone mirror step when rate limit is below a threshold.
 - Ability to mirror multiple images concurrently.

+## regbot features

+- Runs user provided scripts based on a yaml configuration.
+- Scripts are written in Lua and executed directly in Go.
+- Can run on a cron schedule or a one time execution.
+- Dry-run option can be used for testing.
+- Built-in functions include:
+  - Repository list
+  - Tag list
+  - Image manifest (either head or get, and optional resolving multi-platform reference)
+  - Image config (this includes the creation time, labels, and other details shown in a `docker image inspect`)
+  - Image ratelimit and a wait function to delay the script when ratelimit remaining is below a threshold
+  - Image copy
+  - Manifest delete
+  - Tag delete

 ## Development Status

 This project is in active development, a few features are not complete.